A guide to reflecting over your past year of knitting accomplishments and looking ahead to the new yearLast updated: December 18, 2019 at 10:41 am

 Are you feeling reflective?
-That’s common on this day every year.
+That’s common around this time of year.
 It’s hard not to look back at the past year when you’re standing at the edge of a new one.

-If you’re an avid charity knitter, you may be considering what you did last year.
-You may also be considering if you did everything you wanted to.
-If you left anything undone that you really wanted to do.
+If you’re an avid charity knitter, you may be considering what you did over the past year.
+If you did everything you wanted to.

-For instance, I feel like I personally didn’t do as much charity knitting as I’d hoped to do.
-But at the same time, it felt like I was always knitting!
-Once or twice, that knitting was for myself.
+For instance, one year, when I looked back, I felt like I hadn’t knitted for charity as much as I’d hoped.
+But at the same time, I was constantly knitting!
+Occasionally that knitting was for myself.
 But mostly, I was knitting for other people.
-It just wasn’t for charity.
+It just wasn’t “for charity.”

 So, indirectly, I helped raise money for heart research through knitting.
 I wasn’t “knitting for charity,” but I was knitting for a cause!

 Looking Back and Learning

 Let’s say that you’ve looked back and really do feel like you could have done better.
 If you want to change that in the new year, there are a couple of things you can do.

 In all likelihood, you had an excellent reason for not knitting as much as you wanted.

 Maybe you or a loved one got sick, injured, or otherwise tied you up and kept you away from knitting.
 Maybe you had another project (at work or at home) and didn’t have time to knit as much as you wanted.

 Or, maybe you had a knitting project that was so time-consuming that you didn’t have time for anything else!